uberlannunes/quarkus-grpc-vehicle-tracking/README.md

-# Quarkus Vehicle Tracker Demo Project
+# Quarkus Vehicle Tracking Demo Project

-This is a demo project for a Vehicle Tracker System built with Quarkus.
+This is a demo project for a Vehicle Tracking System built with Quarkus.

 ## Technology Stack